WaylonWalker/waylonwalker.com/pages/blog/tmux-nav-2021.md

 > These few directories are always at my fingertips encouraging me to keep better notes

-And yes I did steal this idea from Harpoon-man By The Way.
+And yes I did steal this last one from Harpoon-man By The Way.

+---

+Please let me know your thoughts [@waylonwalker](https://twitter.com/_WaylonWalker), this one took me a bit longer to put together with all of the animated gif's, but I think it helps visually show how I navigate tmux everyday.

+### Please give it a share if you liked it

+If you liked it give share it and tag me on [twitter](https://twitter.com/_WaylonWalker), I don't often ask but this one took a bit more to put together than my normal post.